nalgeon/sqlpkg-cli/README.md

 ## Lockfile

 `sqlpkg` stores information about the installed packages in a special file (the _lockfile_) — `sqlpkg.lock`.
-If you're using a local repository, it's a good idea to commit `sqlpkg.lock` along with other code.
+If you're using a project scope, it's a good idea to commit `sqlpkg.lock` along with other code.
 This way, when you check out the code on another machine, you can install all the packages at once.

 To install the packages listed in the lockfile, simply run `install` with no arguments: